Stinkstudios/sono/README.md

 Inconsistencies:

-* HTMLSound has get/set volume and WebAudioSound doesn't
+* ElementSource has get/set volume and BufferSource doesn't
-* WebAudioSound has get source and HTMLSound doesn't
+* BufferSource has get source and ElementSource doesn't

+Naming/division of responsibility a bit confusing between webaudio-player, html-sound, webaudio-sound